 However, whilst social commerce can be an excellent opportunity for many brands, knowing your audience is key.
 Research from eMarketer suggests the rise of social commerce has very much been driven by younger consumers, as they look for more personalised shopping experiences.

 According to Initials, the price of items also seems to be a determining factor.
 Research suggests that big-ticket items such as travel and luxury are less popular choices for purchase on social media platforms than more affordable items.
-In order to understand when and where to implement a social commerce strategy, brands must fully understand their target markets and the patterns of consumer behaviour.
+To understand when and where to implement a social commerce strategy, brands must fully understand their target markets and the patterns of consumer behaviour.

 The future of social commerce in omnichannel marketing